MangaiT/MangaiT/README.md

 - 👋 Hey there!
 I’m Maggy
-- ⚡️ Interested in Big data stuff
+- ⚡️ Maggy is interested in Big data stuff
-- 🌱 I’m currently working in Cloudera as a Staff Customer Operations Engineer
+- 🌱 She is a Staff Customer Operations Engineer in Cloudera
-- 📚 Reads novels in the free time
+- 📚 She reads novels in the free time

 <!---
 MangaiT/MangaiT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.